GodHybrid/RiskOfSlimeRain/to-do.md

 * [x][x]Spikestrip - on hit drop spikestrips that slow enemies by 20%.\
 **Stacking effect:** Increases the duration of spikestrips by 1 second per stack.\
 		* Works as intended.\
-		* Arrow on enemy draws properly.
+		* Debuff sprite on enemy draws properly.
 * [x][x]Warbanner - On level up drop a banner.
 Raise attack/move speed by 30% and damage by 4.\
 **Stacking effect:** Area of effect increased by 40% of base size.\
 		* The banners spawn and increase stats properly. *As the leveling system doesn't exist yet, the activation requirements have been changed.
 Will need to change them once the leveling system is in.*\
 		* Effect sounds unfinished.
-Player sprite draws correctly.
+Buff sprite draws correctly.
-* [x][ ]Taser - 7% chance to snare enemies for 1.5 seconds.\
+* [x][x]Taser - 7% chance to snare enemies for 1.5 seconds.\
 **Stacking effect:** Increases snare duration by 0.5 seconds.\
 		* Works as intended. *Nullifies X-axis velocity.
 Might want to increase Y-axis velocity to make flying enemies fall?*\
 		* Graphics work as intended.